Guide

 What is the margin of safety?

 Margin of safety is the percentage your sales can drop before your business reaches break-even.
 It measures your financial buffer against revenue declines or cost increases.
+The wider your margin of safety, the lower your business risk, though required buffers vary by industry.
+For instance, a cafe may only need 10 to 15 per cent of working capital per dollar of sales, while a manufacturer may require 20 to 25 per cent.

 Why margin of safety matters for your small business

-External shocks like supplier price increases push up your break-even point, a risk that is magnified if you rely on one supplier that provides 30 per cent or more of your total product requirements.
-This reduces your margin of safety and exposes your business to further risks.
+Margin of safety protects your business from financial risk by showing how much sales can drop before you make a loss.
+External shocks like supplier price increases push up your break-even point.
+This risk grows if you rely on one supplier that provides 30 per cent or more of your total product requirements.

-• Protects against forecasting errors.
-Sales forecasts are never perfect.
+• Protects against forecasting errors: Sales forecasts are never perfect.
 Your margin of safety gives you a cushion if your projections are too optimistic.

-• Reduces financial risk.
-It shows you exactly how much sales can dip before you start losing money, helping you avoid cash flow problems.
+• Reduces financial risk: It shows you exactly how much sales can dip before you start losing money, helping you avoid cash flow problems.

-• Supports confident decisions.
-When you know your financial buffer, you can make choices about pricing, costs, and growth with less stress.
+• Supports confident decisions: When you know your financial buffer, you can make choices about pricing, costs, and growth with less stress.

-• Improves long-term stability.
-Consistently monitoring your margin of safety helps you build a more resilient business that can weather economic ups and downs.
+• Improves long-term stability: Consistently monitoring your margin of safety helps you build a more resilient business that can weather economic ups and downs.

 What is the margin of safety formula?